Online brokerage Robinhood reveals revenue surge in IPO filing

 The platform’s easy-to-use interface has made it a go-to for young investors trading from home during coronavirus-induced restrictions and its popularity has soared over the past 18 months.
 The Menlo Park, California-based was founded in 2013 by Stanford University roommates Vlad Tenev and Baiju Bhatt.

-In December, Reuters reported that the app had picked Goldman Sachs Group Inc (GS.N) to lead preparations for an initial public offering, which could value it at more than $20 billion. read more
+In December, Reuters reported that the app had picked Goldman Sachs Group Inc to lead preparations for an initial public offering, which could value it at more than $20 billion.

 Those funding rounds were led by Ribbit Capital and included existing investors ICONIQ, Andreessen Horowitz, Sequoia Capital, Index Ventures and New Enterprise Associates.
 The latest financing valued Robinhood at around $30 billion, according to people familiar with matter.